cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Which language do you speak?
 - Which languages are you fluent in?
 - Which languages can you speak?
+- which languages do you know?
 - Which languages do you speak?
 - Which languages have you learned?
 - You no dey understand English
-- how many languages do you speak?
-- languages
-- which languages do you know?

 ## intent:bot_movies
 - Do you enjoy any film?